 The Cais do Sodre railway station in Lisbon

 Cais do Sodre is connected to the green metro line and is the final metro station on the green line.
 Cais do Sodre is within walking distance of the main tourist areas of Baixa and Alfama, and the route follows the pleasant Av.
 Ribeira das Naus waterfront.
-The Cascais railway does stop at the popular tourist districts of Belem and the docks of Alcântara-Mar but train departures are less frequent, therefore it is suggested to depart from Cais do Sodre.
-The Cascais railway is operated by CP (Comboios de Portugal), the national train company of Portugal.
+The Cascais railway passes through the popular districts of Belem and the docks of Alcântara-Mar but these services are less frequent Monday to Friday and require a connection at Oeiras.
+Generally, Cais do Sodre is the better departure location.

 The Lisbon to Cascais train line is not included in the 24-hour unlimited public transport ticket (€6 purchased from any metro station, and is great value while exploring just Lisbon).
 There is a 24-hour urban-railway ticket for €6.00 but this does not include the public transport in Lisbon (metro/bus/tram) and is only worthwhile if three or more journeys are to be made.
 Finally, there is a 24-hour urban train and public transport ticket for € 10.15, this provides no real savings for tourists travelling to Cascais as a day trip.
 All of the fares are summarised on the CP website:

 Overlooking the fishing harbour of Cascais

-The Lisbon to Cascais railway is a regional train service therefore tickets cannot pre booked and are purchased on the day of travel.
+The Lisbon to Cascais railway is an urban train service, therefore tickets cannot pre-booked and are purchased on the day of travel.
 There is no need to pre-book as there are always seats available and there is sufficient space for luggage.
 Tickets must be purchased before boarding the train and there are barriers between the station concourse and the platforms.

-The train journey takes between 30 and 40 minutes depending on the number of stops.
-During daylight hours there is a departure every 20 minutes.
+The train journey takes between 30-40 minutes depending on the number of stops, and during daylight hours there is a departure every 20 minutes.
 At the weekends the train service stops at every station along the line, while during the working week there is a fast train direct to Cascais and slower service that terminates at Oeiras.
-The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at spring 2017).
+The last trains of the night depart from both Cascais and Lisbon at 0:30am, 1:00am and 1:30am (correct at winter 2017).
 For the full timetable please see the CP website: